arifulmrislam/Advantech-LoRaWAN-WISE-6610-gateway-and-WISE-2410-wireless-condition-monitoring-sensor-solution/README.md

 # Advantech-LoRaWAN-Vibration-Temp-sensor-Solution
 WISE-2410 is a LoRaWAN wireless conditional monitoring sensor integrated with ARM Cortex-M4 Processor, LoRa transceiver, 3-axis accelerometer and temperature sensor.
-Battery life cycle is 2 years with IP66 enclosure.
+Battery life cycle is 2years with IP66 enclosure.

 Brief Solution Step by Step: